In addition to the services mentioned below, UMOMSA offers an online Professonal Consultation service.

 The UMOMSA group of Oral and Maxillofacial Surgeons are well known throughout the Mid-Atlantic region for specialization in various surgical areas, including the following:

-Select a service below, or simply scroll down the page:
+Select a service by scrolling down the page:

 Oral and Maxillofacial Surgeons remove impacted, damaged, and non-restorable teeth.
 They also provide sophisticated, safe, and effective anesthesia services in their office including intravenous (IV) sedation and general anesthesia.